-Name:Erik LynchPositionDirector of Bands, Verona High SchoolCoordinator of Music Theory ProgramGrade/Subject:Marching Band/Concert Band/Chamber Ensembles/Music Theory (I/AP)Email Address: firstname.lastname@example.orgHave you visited our website? :)Erik Lynch is in his seventeenth year as Director of Bands at Verona High School, where he leads the Marching Band, Concert Band, Chamber Ensembles, and a two tract Music Theory program.
+Name:Erik LynchPositionDirector of Bands, Verona High SchoolCoordinator of Music Theory ProgramGrade/Subject:Marching Band/Concert Band/Chamber EnsemblesMusic Theory (I, AP, & Capstone)Email Address: firstname.lastname@example.orgSupervisor:Mr. Tom Lancaster, email@example.comPlease visit our department website at:Erik Lynch is in his 19th year as Director of Bands at Verona High School, where he leads the Marching Band, Concert Band, Chamber Ensembles, and a three tract Music Theory program.
 Before coming to Verona, he served as Assistant Director of Bands at Immaculata High School in Somerville, NJ.A proud graduate of Mason Gross School of the Arts at Rutgers University, Mr. Lynch completed his undergraduate studies in Music Education with a percussion emphasis, studying with William Moersch and She-e Wu, and was a four-year member of the Rutgers Wind Ensemble as a Naumburg Scholarship Recipient.
-During these years, he attended the Eastern Music Festival twice, studying timpani with John Feddersen, and in his senior year was one of six timpanists selected to participate in the Vic Firth Timpani Seminar at the Tanglewood Music Center.
+During these years, he attended the Eastern Music Festival twice, studying timpani with John Feddersen, and in his senior year was one of six timpanists selected to participate in the Vic Firth Timpani Seminar at the Tanglewood Music Center under Maestro Seiji Ozawa.
 Mr. Lynch has also played timpani on the Gramercy Brass Orchestra's of New York recording of "Brubeck in Brass.
 Additionally, Mr. Lynch completed his Masters of Music Education and Supervisor's Certificate, also at Rutgers.

 The VHS Marching Maroon and White has a proud tradition of performing the iconic repertoire of the symphonic, orchestral, and operatic canon on the field.
 The band won the State Championship in 2003, All State Championships in 2004 and 2006, and Two Cadets Awards of Excellence in 2012, while finishing second National in Championships.
-In October 2017, VHS will host the inaugural NJSMA Marching Band Festival!The VHS Concert Band was the first school group to play the iconic “Wednesday’s at Noon Concert Series” at the Cathedral Basilica and was hailed by the staff as the “highlight of the series”, in addition to an iconic performance at Carnegie Hall in March of 2013 as part of the Eastern Wind Symphony Symphonic Gala.
+The VHS Concert Band was the first school group to play the iconic “Wednesday’s at Noon Concert Series” at the Cathedral Basilica and was hailed by the staff as the “highlight of the series”, in addition to an iconic performance at Carnegie Hall in March of 2013 as part of the Eastern Wind Symphony Symphonic Gala.
 Last April, the Verona Concert Band returned to the Cathedral Basilica where they premiered David Gillingham's Organic Matters for solo organ and band with famed organist Vincent Carr.
 The concert band premiered Mr. Bruce Yurko's "Anorev Fanfare" on May 18th, 2017.